Human Brain Project

-The Human Brain Project (HBP) was a €1-billion EU scientific research project that ran for ten years from 2013 to 2023.
+The Human Brain Project (HBP) was a EU scientific research project that ran for ten years from 2013 to 2023, with a total budget of €1 billion.
 Using high-performance exascale supercomputers it built infrastructure that allowed researchers to advance knowledge in the fields of neuroscience, computing and brain-related medicine.
 Its successor was the European Brain Research Infrastructures (EBRAINS) project.

 The Project, which started on 1 October 2013, was a European Commission Future and Emerging Technologies Flagship.
 The HBP was coordinated by the École Polytechnique Fédérale de Lausanne and was largely funded by the European Union.
 The project coordination office was in Geneva, Switzerland.

 Peer-reviewed research finds that the public discussion forum (the Human Brain Project forum) was actively utilized and showed resilience during the COVID-19 pandemic.
 The HBP forum has been most actively utilized and useful for solving questions related to programming issues and questions close to HBP core areas.

 Strategic goals and organisation

 The 2013 HBP Summit–the inauguration of the Project–took place in the EPFL Learning Centre in October 2013.
 It brought together scientists from over 100 Partner Institutions.

 Fundamental to the HBP approach is to investigate the brain on different spatial and temporal scales (i.e. from the molecular to the large networks underlying higher cognitive processes, and from milliseconds to years).
 To achieve this goal, the HBP relies on the collaboration of scientists from diverse disciplines, including neuroscience, philosophy and computer science, to take advantage of the loop of experimental data, modelling theories and simulations.
 The idea is that empirical results are used to develop theories, which then foster modelling and simulations which result in predictions that are in turn verified by empirical results.

 The primary objective of the HBP is to create an ICT-based research infrastructure for brain research, cognitive neuroscience and brain-inspired computing, which can be used by researchers world-wide.

 The Project is divided into 12 Subprojects.
 Six of these develop ICT-based platforms (Subprojects 5-10), which consist of prototype hardware, software, databases, and programming interfaces.
 These tools are available to researchers worldwide via the HBP Collaboratory.
 Four Subprojects gather data on empirical neuroscience and establish theoretical foundations (Subprojects 1–4) and one is responsible for ethics and society (Subproject 12).
 Subproject 11 coordinates the project.